-The McKenzie Highway is CLOSED until further notice, due to wildfires.
+The McKenzie Highway is CLOSED for the season

-Lava fields, snowcapped peaks and rushing rivers mark this 82-mile loop around two of central Oregon's Cascade Mountain passes.
-Whether by car, motorcycle, bike or foot, the McKenzie Highway is one of the most picturesque scenic byways Oregon offers.
+Whether by car, motorcycle, bike or foot, the McKenzie Highway (OR 242) is one of the most picturesque scenic byways Oregon offers.

 The McKenzie Highway typically opens to motorized vehicles the third Monday in June.
 However, heavy snow pack can delay the summer opening.
 Check back for updates on scheduled highway opening.

 The highway route was originally built with private funds in the 1870's as a wagon toll road.
 The section between the towns of Blue River in Lane County and Sisters in Deschutes County (which includes the project area) became a Forest Road in 1919 (Oregon State Highway Commission, 1920).
 The road was relocated and widened in 1920, graded and surfaced between 1920 and 1924, and became a Oregon State Highway in 1925.